 PE (Physical Education)

-Children have a PE session on Tuesdays (morning and afternoon sessions).
+Pupils have a PE session on Tuesdays (morning and afternoon sessions).

 Please ensure they are wearing comfortable clothing (leggings, jogging bottoms, etc – not tights please).
 We take off our shoes and socks so footwear that is easy to get on and off works best.